SixArm/sixarm-company-consulting-agreement/README.md

 exclusive jurisdiction over any disputes arising under the terms of this Agreement.

+### 1.8.
+Forum non conveniens

-This agreement includes the right of forum non conveniens.
+This Agreement includes the right of forum non conveniens.

-Note: Forum non conveniens is a mostly-common law legal doctrine through which a court acknowledges that another forum or court where the case might have been brought is a more appropriate venue for a legal case, and transfers the case to such a forum. -- Wikipedia.
+Note: Forum non conveniens is a legal doctrine through which a court acknowledges that another forum or court where the case might have been brought is a more appropriate venue for a legal case, and transfers the case to such a forum.

 Reference: https://wikipedia.org/wiki/Forum_non_conveniens

-### 1.8.
+### 1.9.
 Priority

 If there is any ambiguity, inconsistency or conflict between the terms and conditions contained in any of the documents forming a part of this Agreement,